fdch/puradata/README.md

 * Some realignment might be needed afterwards.
 * The translation character set is bound to pd's comments character set.

-In other words: **use at your own risk**, and check every patch just in case.
+In other words: **use at your own risk**, keep a backup of original patches, and check every translated patch just in case.

 # PDDIR: